Jadakiss

-Jason Terrance Phillips (born May 27, 1975), better known by his stage name Jadakiss, is an American rapper from Yonkers, New York.
-He began his career in the 1990s as a member of the rap trio The Lox, managed by Ruff Ryders and signed with Bad Boy.
-After leaving the label in 1999, they signed a joint venture deal between Interscope Records and Ruff Ryders.
-He is currently signed to Def Jam, Roc Nation, and D-Block.
+Jason Terrance Phillips (born May 27, 1975), better known by his stage name Jadakiss (/'dZeid@kIs/, JAY-də-kiss), is an American rapper who began his career in the 1990s and formed the hip hop trio the Lox alongside Styles P and Sheek Louch in 1994.
+The group signed with Puff Daddy's Bad Boy Records, an imprint of Arista Records to release their debut studio album, Money, Power & Respect (1998); their second album, We Are the Streets (2000) was released by Ruff Ryders Entertainment, an imprint of Interscope Records.
+Both peaked within the top five of the Billboard 200 and yielded critical praise; their two subsequent albums, Filthy America...
+It's Beautiful (2016) and Living Off Xperience (2020) were both released by Jay-Z's Roc Nation and met with continued praise.

-Jadakiss' debut solo album, Kiss Tha Game Goodbye, was released in 2001.
-He has released three more solo studio albums, another album with the Lox, and an album with fellow rapper Fabolous.
-In 2007, Jadakiss signed with Jay-Z's Roc-A-Fella and Def Jam, which, with Ruff Ryders, co-released his 2009 album The Last Kiss.
-Altogether, he has released five studio albums, most recently Ignatius in 2020.
+After the Lox's second album, the trio each began pursuing solo careers, and Jadakiss signed with Ruff Ryders as a solo act to release his first two solo albums, Kiss Tha Game Goodbye (2001) and Kiss of Death (2004).
+Both met with positive critical reception, the latter debuted atop the Billboard 200 and spawned his highest-charting single, "Why?" (featuring Anthony Hamilton).
+He then signed with Def Jam Recordings to release his third and fourth albums The Last Kiss (2009) and Top 5 Dead or Alive (2015), which peaked at numbers three and four on the chart, respectively.
+He has since released the collaborative album Friday on Elm Street (2017) with hometown rapper Fabolous, and his fifth solo album, Ignatius (2020) both to critical acclaim.

 Early life

-Jadakiss was born on May 27, 1975, in Yonkers, New York, and had an interest in hip hop from an early age.
+Jason Terrance Phillips was born on May 27, 1975, in Yonkers, New York, and had an interest in hip hop from an early age.
 At age 12, he began hustling after his parents asked him to earn his own money.
 He began freestyle rapping for money after watching other people do it on the street corner.
-While freestyling, he eventually met longtime friends Sheek Louch and Styles P.
+While freestyling, he eventually met longtime friends Sheek Louch and Styles P. The three would eventually go on to form the hip-hop trio The Lox.

 Career

 Phillips quickly developed a small underground fanbase and at the age of 12, entered himself into a freestyle competition in Florida where he attracted the attention of the owners of Ruff Ryders.
 Along with Styles and Louch, he formed a group known as The Warlox, and the trio began rapping together.
 They eventually met Mary J. Blige, who, impressed with their lyrics, handed their demo to Puff Daddy, who signed the group to his label Bad Boy.
+Phillips initially used the name J. Ski; "Jadakiss" originated as a mispronunciation or spoonerism of his name.